|

 Garlic will protect the garden from Japanese beetles, aphids, weevils, and spider mites.
 Cabbage aphid infestations happen quickly and will cause damage if left unchecked.

 Singular images of each turnip companion plant against a bright white background.
-The images is intended to illustrate the numerous plants that can be interplanted with turnip.

 Brassicas